 When to see a doctor

-If left untreated, posterior tibial tendon dysfunction may get progressively worse and treatment will become more invasive.
-That’s why If you have symptoms of this condition, it’s important to see your doctor.
-To make a diagnosis, your doctor will take a medical history and ask about your physical activity.
-A physical examination will be conducted, looking for tenderness along your tendon, swelling, stiffness and signs of deformity to your foot and ankle.
+If left untreated, posterior tibial tendon dysfunction may worsen, and treatment will become more invasive.
+It’s essential to seek medical care early, especially if you experience persistent inner ankle pain or changes in foot shape.
+To diagnose, your doctor will take a medical history and ask about your physical activity.
+A physical examination will be conducted, looking for tenderness along your tendons, swelling, stiffness, and signs of deformity to your foot and ankle.

-To test the integrity of the tendon, your doctor may ask you to stand on your affected foot and rise up on your toes (called the single limb heel rise).
+To test the integrity of the tendon, your doctor may ask you to stand on your affected foot and rise on your toes (called the single-limb heel rise).
 Another common test involves looking at your heel from behind to see if the fourth and fifth toes are visible.
-If they are, you may have suffered a loss of your arch, a sign of advanced stage dysfunction.
-To help confirm the diagnosis and detect the presence of arthritis, x-rays and other imaging tests such as a magnetic resonance imaging (MRI) test may be ordered.
+If they are, you may have lost your arch, a sign of advanced-stage dysfunction and foot arch collapse.
+To help confirm the diagnosis and detect the presence of arthritis, x-rays and other imaging tests, such as a magnetic resonance imaging (MRI) test, may be ordered.

 Non-operative treatment